CogStream: Context-guided Streaming Video Question Answering: Experiments

 \subsection{Experimental Setup}

-\textbf{Baselines} We select state-of-the-art Vid-LLMs for comprehensive comparison, including: \emph{Open-source models}: LongVA \cite{zhang2024long}, InternVL2 \cite{chen2024internvl}, VideoLLaMA2 \cite{touvron2023llama2}, VideoLLaMA3 \cite{zhang2025videollama}, MiniCPM-V 2.6 \cite{yao2024minicpm}, and MiniCPM-o 2.6 \cite{team2025minicpm}. \emph{Proprietary models}: Gemini-1.5 Pro \cite{team2024gemini}, Qwen2-VL-Max \cite{wang2024qwen2}, and GPT-4o \cite{achiam2023gpt}.
-All experiments are conducted on CogStream test dataset.
+\textbf{Baselines} Recent methods for streaming video understanding are selected for comparison, including Flash-VStream~\cite{zhang2025flashvstream} and ReKV~\cite{di2025rekv}.
+Besides, state-of-the-art (SOTA) Vid-LLMs are selected, including: \emph{Open-source models}: LongVA \cite{zhang2024long}, InternVL2 \cite{chen2024internvl}, VideoLLaMA2 \cite{damonlpsg2024videollama2}, VideoLLaMA3 \cite{zhang2025videollama}, MiniCPM-V 2.6 \cite{yao2024minicpm}, and MiniCPM-o 2.6 \cite{team2025minicpm}. \emph{Proprietary models}: Gemini-1.5 Pro \cite{team2024gemini}, Qwen2-VL-Max \cite{wang2024qwen2}, and GPT-4o \cite{achiam2023gpt}.
+All experiments are conducted on CogStream test set.
 To align with the QA generation pipeline (sampling 20 frames per segment), all the baselines process video segments using this standardized frame rate, with two exceptions: (1) CogReasoner and VideoLLaMA3 employ their efficient compression to handle sparser 1fps inputs, and (2) Qwen2-VL-Max operates up to 50 frames due to its access constraints.
 All open-source models are deployed with 16-bit precision.

 \textbf{Evaluation} Inspired by SVbench~\cite{yang2025svbench}, we enhance the LLM-based VQA metric (GPT4-score~\cite{maaz2023videochatgpt}) for evaluation.
 We introduce the following metrics: Information Accuracy (IA), Detail Completeness (DC), Context Awareness (CA), Temporal Precision (TP), and Logical Consistency (LC).
 Each is scored between 0 and 100, and we report their average.
 See our Appendix for details of these metrics.